-- 3.1 INSTALLATION

-- A. Comply with NECA 1, including mounting heights listed in that standard, unless otherwise indicated.

-- B. Coordination with Other Trades:

-- 1. Protect installed devices and their boxes.
+- A. Comply with NECA 1, including mounting heights listed in that standard, unless otherwise indicated. - B. Coordination with Other Trades: - 1.
+Protect installed devices and their boxes.
 Do not place wall finish materials over device boxes and do not cut holes for boxes with routers that are guided by riding against outside of boxes. - 2.
 Keep outlet boxes free of plaster, drywall joint compound, mortar, cement, concrete, dust, paint, and other material that may contaminate the raceway system, conductors, and cables. - 3.
 Install device boxes in brick or block walls so that the cover plate does not cross a joint unless the joint is troweled flush with the face of the wall. - 4.
-Install wiring devices after all wall preparation, including painting, is complete. - C. Conductors: - 1.
+Install wiring devices after all wall preparation, including painting, is complete. - 5.
+Coordinate receptacle configuration, location and mounting height with equipment/ function it serves. - C. Conductors: - 1.
 Do not strip insulation from conductors until right before they are spliced or terminated on devices. - 2.
 Strip insulation evenly around the conductor using tools designed for the purpose.
 Avoid scoring or nicking of solid wire or cutting strands from stranded wire. - 3.
 The length of free conductors at outlets for devices shall meet provisions of NFPA 70, Article 300, without pigtails. - 4.
 Existing Conductors: - a.
 Cut back and pigtail, or replace all damaged conductors. - b.
 Straighten conductors that remain and remove corrosion and foreign matter. - c.
 Pigtailing existing conductors is permitted, provided the outlet box is large enough. - D. Device Installation: - 1.
 Replace devices that have been in temporary use during construction and that were installed before building finishing operations were complete. - 2.
 Keep each wiring device in its package or otherwise protected until it is time to connect conductors. - 3.
 Do not remove surface protection, such as plastic film and smudge covers, until the last possible moment. - 4.
-Connect devices to branch circuits using pigtails that are not less than 6 inches (152 mm) in length. - 5.
-When there is a choice, use side wiring with binding-head screw terminals.
+Connect devices to branch circuits using pigtails that are not less than 6 inches (152 mm) in length.

+- 5. When there is a choice, use side wiring with binding-head screw terminals.
 Wrap solid conductor tightly clockwise, two-thirds to three-fourths of the way around terminal screw. - 6.
 Use a torque screwdriver when a torque is recommended or required by manufacturer. - 7.
-When conductors larger than No. 12 AWG are installed on 15- or 20-A circuits, splice No. 12 AWG pigtails for device connections.

-- 8. Tighten unused terminal screws on the device. - 9.
+When conductors larger than No. 12 AWG are installed on 15- or 20-A circuits, splice No. 12 AWG pigtails for device connections. - 8.
+Tighten unused terminal screws on the device. - 9.
 When mounting into metal boxes, remove the fiber or plastic washers used to hold device-mounting screws in yokes, allowing metal-to-metal contact. - E. Receptacle Orientation: - 1.
-Install ground pin of vertically mounted receptacles down and on horizontally mounted receptacles to the left. - F. Device Plates: Do not use oversized or extra-deep plates.
-Repair wall finishes and remount outlet boxes when standard device plates do not fit flush or do not cover rough wall opening. - G. Dimmers: - 1.
-Install dimmers within terms of their listing. - 2.
-Verify that dimmers used for fan speed control are listed for that application. - 3.
-Install unshared neutral conductors on line and load side of dimmers according to manufacturers' device listing conditions in the written instructions. - H. Arrangement of Devices: Unless otherwise indicated, mount flush, with long dimension vertical and with grounding terminal of receptacles on top.
-Group adjacent switches under single, multi-gang wall plates.
+Install ground pin of vertically mounted receptacles up, and on horizontally mounted receptacles to the left. - F. Device Plates: Do not use oversized or extra-deep plates.
+Repair wall finishes and remount outlet boxes when standard device plates do not fit flush or do not cover rough wall opening. - G. Arrangement of Devices: Unless otherwise indicated, mount flush, with long dimension vertical and with grounding terminal of receptacles on top.
+Group adjacent switches under single, multigang wall plates. - H. GFCI Receptacles: Install non-feed-through-type GFCI receptacles.